 Reading urine drug test results is very easy.
 You can dip the test strip and wait for the results and check them after five minutes.
 But it may not reach the accuracy of the lab drug test results.
-You can mail your sample specimen to the lab for further analysis if you get positive results in your instant urine drug test.
+You can mail your sample specimen to US Health Testing for further analysis if you get positive results in your instant urine drug test or urine drug screening.

 Table of Contents: